Research

 September 2020 to March 2022

-Prof. Hiroki Oura (Tokyo Tech / Tokyo University of Science)
+Prof. Hiroki Oura (Science Tokyo / Tokyo University of Science)

 Project Elemi